How to use the QUARTILE.EXC function

 What is the QUARTILE.EXC function?

-The QUARTILE.EXC function returns the quartile of a data set, use the QUARTILE.EXC function to divide data into groups.
-Quartiles split data into fourths, and QUARTILE.EXC calculates them using the exclusive method, excluding the quartile values from the boundaries.
+The QUARTILE.EXC function returns the quartile of a data set, use this function function to divide data into groups.
+Quartiles split data into fourths, and this function calculates them using the exclusive method, excluding the quartile values from the boundaries.

 This function was introduced in Excel 2010 has replaced the old QUARTILE function